-While many businesses might close up shop for the holidays, there's still plenty of things to do over the week of Thanksgiving in New Orleans.
+While many businesses might close up shop for the holidays, there are still plenty of things to do over the week of Thanksgiving in New Orleans.
 Whether you're in town visiting family or happen to be in New Orleans for work, you're sure to find something to put you in the spirit of giving thanks this year.

 Shop and See the Lights